ValleyRide Service Changes and the Opening of

 A: The storage room is located in the rear of the station.
 It will have a controlled-access door and will include a bike repair station and an air compressor.
 The cost to use the storage room is $5 a month (with a three-month minimum) or $50 a year.

-A: There will be signage explaining what buses will be staging down in Main Street Station and what buses will be staging on Main Street between 9th Street and the entrance to the facility.
-There will also be three large monitors down in Main Street Station that will show where buses are along their routes.
-The customer service specialist also will be able to provide route and timing information.
+A: There is signage explaining what buses will be staging down in Main Street Station and what buses will be staging on Main Street between 9th Street and the entrance to the facility.
+There also are be three large monitors down in Main Street Station that will show where buses are along their routes.
+The customer service specialist will be able to provide route and timing information.